shannon112/roscon-25-workshop/docs/setup.md

 docker exec -it px4-roscon-25 bash
 ```

-### Starting the container through VSCode devcontainers

-To use the devcontainers, simply open the workshop repo in VSCode, then type `CTRL+SHIFT+P` and select `Dev Containers: Reopen in container`.
-Finally select the devcontainer of your choice.

 From now-on, all commands are assumed to be run from a terminal inside the container unless otherwise specified.

+### Starting the container through VSCode DevContainers

+To use the DevContainers, simply open the workshop repo in VSCode, then type `CTRL+SHIFT+P` and select `Dev Containers: Reopen in container`.
+Finally, select the devcontainer of your choice.
+VSCode will automatically reopen inside the running container.

 ### Starting the PX4-GZ simulation